spacepy/dbprocessing/docs/scripts.rst

 .. warning:: This code has not been fully tested or used; never worked.

+.. option:: infile

+   Input CDF file

+.. option:: outfile

+   Output CDF file; input is copied to this file with the provenance added.

+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

+.. option:: -i, --inplace

+   Edit the existing CDF file in place instead of making a new output file.

 dataToIncoming.py
 -----------------
-Concept, never actually used. supposed to be one script + config file to handle all incoming data for RBSP-ECT, but we wound up using separate scripts for everything
+Concept, never actually used.
+Intended as a single script which would be used (in conjunction with a configuration file) to handle all incoming data for RBSP-ECT, to ingest all new files to the database.
+In practice, used separate scripts for each sensor on the suite.

 hopeCoverageHTML.py
 -------------------
-delete
+Produce a table with days that had coverage of HOPE data.
+See `coveragePlot.py`_ and `htmlCoverage.py`_ for more generic implementation.

 hope_query.py
 -------------
-delete
+Print information on HOPE files for particular days, and particular spacecraft.
+See `printInfo.py`_ for similar generic output.

 link_missing_ql_mag_l2_mag.py
 -----------------------------
 RBSP-ECT had some inputs available initially in a quicklook format and then later in a definitive level 2 format.
-The database treated QL as "required,", L2 "optional".
-We don't support "either or but prefer this one", so this links them together and the wrapper handles the actual priority
+The database treated QL as "required,", L2 "optional". dbprocessing doesn't support "either or but prefer this one", so this links them together and the wrapper handles the actual selection of the file according to priority.

 magephem-pre-CoverageHTML.py
 ----------------------------
-Probably works.
-Delete?
+Produce a table with days that had coverage of predictive magnetic ephemeris data.
+See `coveragePlot.py`_ and `htmlCoverage.py`_ for more generic implementation.

 updateCode.py
 -------------
-New version of code, rerun based on that, better done through config files (although can't be done that way) and then run reprocessByCode
+Helper to help deploy a new version of a code.
+Designed to copy an existing code entry and increment its version.

+Ideally would also add all files that are inputs to the code to the process queue, but this was not implemented.

 updateProducts.py
 -----------------
-probably broken
+Intended to update products based on an updated configuration file.
+Probably broken.

 weeklyReport.py
 ---------------
-unused, probably broken, delete
+Reads dbprocessing log files to produce an HTML report of activity over a given period of time.
+Unused and probably broken.

 writeDBhtml.py
 --------------
-unused, probably broken, delete
+Produces an HTML summary of a mission products and processes.
+Unused and probably broken.

 writeProcessConf.py
 -------------------
-probably not used
+Write the configuration file fragment for a particular process.
+Not used.
+See `configFromDB.py`_.

 writeProductsConf.py
 --------------------
-probably not used
+Write the configuration file fragment for a particular product.
+Not used.
+See `configFromDB.py`_.